pubiqq/lifecycleprops/README.md

 > [!IMPORTANT]
 > The API that provides configurations support for lifecycle-aware delegates is marked with
-> the `LifecycleAwareConfigurationApi` annotation.
+> the `ExperimentalConfigurationApi` annotation.
 >
 > Usages of such API will be reported as warnings unless an explicit opt-in with the `OptIn`
-> annotation, e.g. `@OptIn(LifecycleAwareConfigurationApi::class)`, or with
+> annotation, e.g. `@OptIn(ExperimentalConfigurationApi::class)`, or with
-> the `-opt-in=com.pubiqq.lifecycleprops.LifecycleAwareConfigurationApi` compiler option is given.
+> the `-opt-in=com.pubiqq.lifecycleprops.ExperimentalConfigurationApi` compiler option is given.

 By default, lifecycle-aware delegates for read-only properties: